 Plan how you'd like to feel and be moving within two months, although changes can occur from the first kinesiology treatment.

-Importance of Muscle Balance
+Importance of Muscle Balance for Chronic Pain Relief

 Imbalances in these muscles can lead to wear and tear of both the hip joint and the knees.